lelepg22/Construction-d-une-API-securisee-pour-une-application-d-avis-gastronomiques/README.md

 npm install on frontend folder,

-npm start on frontend folder folder
+npm start on frontend folder.